Dandridge MacFarlan Cole: Concepts

 During the Second World War, he made some specific suggestions for a practical underwater breathing apparatus.
 This made the Office of Strategic Services nervous, as just such an invention was already a classified project.
 After some interviews, OSS concluded that he had not received unauthorized access to classified information, but told him to keep quiet about the idea.

-As early as 1953, before the U.S. even had a space program, he predicted a manned moon landing by 1970.
+As early as 1953, before the U.S. even had a space program, he predicted a crewed Moon landing by 1970.

 Cole believed that government, industry, and education were neglecting systematic thought about the future and that it should become an academic discipline which would study the future in something of the same way that history uses its methods to study the past.
 With the pace of change accelerating, he argued, students should be trained in techniques for thinking about the future.

 He was concerned about trends that were becoming evident in the 1950s and 1960s, especially the rapid increase in population (which he called "bio-detonation") and the proliferation of nuclear weapons.
 He saw the human race as being at a turning point, corresponding to the adolescence of an individual, in which humanity would either destroy itself or come to a collective state of maturity and relative stability.

 Planetoids

 Asteroids, or "planetoids" as Cole argued they should more properly be called, were a particular focus of his work.
 In the early 1960s, he surveyed what was then known about what he termed "Cis-Martian" asteroids.
 (These are now referred to as "near-Earth asteroids," or NEAs," a subclass of near-Earth objects" - NEOs.)

-At the 1962 annual meeting of the American Astronautical Society, Cole warned that, as early as 1970, the Soviets could develop the technology to divert a near Earth asteroid to impact a target on earth.
+At the 1962 annual meeting of the American Astronautical Society, Cole warned that, as early as 1970, the Soviets could develop the technology to divert a near Earth asteroid to impact a target on Earth.
 The title of his paper was prosaic: A Possible Military Application of a Cis-Martian Asteroid, but the wire services got hold of the story and the result was lurid headlines in many papers across the country.

-On the more positive side, Cole was an early proponent of asteroid mining, suggesting that they could yield trillions of dollars worth of resources.
-While one approach to the retrieval of this mineral wealth would be to send expeditions to the asteroid belt, Cole also laid out plans for asteroid capture, whereby near Earth asteroids could be brought into orbit around the earth.
+On the more positive side, Cole was an early proponent of asteroid mining, suggesting that they could yield trillions of dollars' worth of resources.
+While one approach to the retrieval of this mineral wealth would be to send expeditions to the asteroid belt, Cole also laid out plans for asteroid capture, whereby near Earth asteroids could be brought into orbit around the Earth.

 He was known especially for promoting colonization of the asteroids.
 Once captured, asteroids could be hollowed out, or actually inflated to create a bubbleworld with habitable space on the inside.
-The resulting space arks could orbit within the solar system, or be sent out on interstellar expeditions.
+The resulting space arks could orbit within the Solar System, or be sent out on interstellar expeditions.